mcanyucel/compose-version-check/README.md

 # Docker Compose Checker

 A Go application that monitors Docker Compose files for changes by comparing local files with their upstream sources.
-It can notify you of any image version changes via Slack or ntfy.sh.
+It can notify you of any image version changes via Slack, ntfy.sh, or Telegram.

 ## Features